wilsonzlin/minify-html/README.md

 Well-formed entities are decoded, including in attribute values.

-They are considered as a single character representing their decoded value.
+They are interpreted as characters representing their decoded value.
 This means that `&#9;` is considered a whitespace character and could be minified.

+Malformed entities are interpreted literally as a sequence of characters.

-If a named entity is an invalid reference as per the [spec](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references), it is considered malformed and will be interpreted literally.
+If a named entity is an invalid reference as per the [spec](https://html.spec.whatwg.org/multipage/named-characters.html#named-character-references), it is considered malformed.

 Numeric character references that do not reference a valid [Unicode Scalar Value](https://www.unicode.org/glossary/#unicode_scalar_value) are considered malformed.